-Whether you’re a gardner or enjoy having fresh flowers in your house, if you live with animals, you should be aware of the plants around them.
+Whether you’re a gardener or enjoy having fresh flowers in your house, if you live with animals, you should be aware of the plants around them.
 Make sure that any vegetation they may come in contact with – whether in your yard, on a walk, or in a vase on your table – is non-toxic to them.

 Here are 15 common plants that are toxic to cats, based on information provided by the ASPCA.
 The list below is by no means exhaustive, and you can view the ASPCA’s complete list for dogs, cats, and horses by clicking here.